lgcns5g/LGCNS-5G-Core/README.md

 <p align="center"><a href="https://github.com/lgcns5g/LGCNS-5G-Core" target="_blank" rel="noopener noreferrer"><img width="700" src="https://github.com/lgcns5g/LGCNS-5G-Core/blob/main/assets/img/LG%20CNS%205G%20Core.png" alt="LG CNS 5G Core logo"></a></p>

 LG CNS 5G Core is a solution based on the 3GPP specifications for the 5G Core Network.
-Control Plane is based on [Open5GS](https://github.com/open5gs/open5gs), User Plane is based on [upg-vpp](https://github.com/travelping/upg-vpp).
 This repository is only for Control Plane of the 5G Core Network.
 For User Plane, visit [here](https://github.com/lgcns5g/LGCNS-5G-Core-UPF).
+Control Plane is based on [Open5GS](https://github.com/open5gs/open5gs).

 We only provide patches for the Control Plane in accordance with the GNU Affero General Public License.

-Currently, it contains the following network functions:

 ### Control Plane
 - Access and Mobility Management Function (AMF)